mohonish/lord-of-the-memes-app/README.md

 # Lord Of The Memes

-Lord of the Memes is a fun interactive game to be played with friends reacting to various situations with meme gifs.
+Lord of the Memes is a fun interactive game to be played with friends where you have to react to various situations with meme gifs, and compete to be crowned as the ultimate Meme Lord.

 ## Demo